The Sing Song Girl

 “Mama, please don’t leave me… I will be good.
 I promise!”

-She gave me the same pained look then said, “Mama so sorry,” then turned and ran out, despite my cries for her that turned into mutters, as I realized she was not coming back.
+Despite my cries for her, I realized she was not coming back.
 As I started for the door, Master Zhu’s lady pulled me away as I kicked and screamed.
 I heard her say to Zhu that I was a feisty one.
 I kicked and screamed some more as she threw me into the room with the other girls.

-So that was my 16th birthday that forever changed my life.
+So that was my sixteenth birthday that forever changed my life.
 Instead of a dream come true, it was a nightmare.
 The next week, the girls and I were transferred into the hands of the mafia, and we were smuggled onto a ship, where we traveled in tight, secret quarters for weeks without seeing daylight.
-We all experienced severe seasickness, and some of the girls did not make it.
+We all experienced severe seasickness.
+Some of the girls did not make it.
 While I almost wished I was one of those who perished, I somehow found the strength to live by telling jokes, mostly at these men’s expense, and singing.
 The first time I sang was when I was lulling a scared girl to sleep.
 The girls told me I had a good singing voice and asked me to teach them.
 I was not a trained singer, but I thought if I could help these girls and myself by singing, I would do it.
-So we would spend most of our days singing different songs, and that helped us pass the time.
-My voice somehow became source a comfort to the girls, and I in turn found strength in my newfound friends, and the friendship sustained me.
+So we began to spend most of our days singing different songs, and that helped us pass the time on the ship.
+My voice somehow became source a comfort to the girls, and I in turn found strength in my newfound friends.
 I supposed my survival instincts came from my strong desire to one day return home to China.

 When the ship finally docked, there was a sense of relief.
-But it was short lived.
+But, it was short lived.
 We had arrived on foreign soil in this place called San Francisco.
-The local Chinese men had to sign some paperwork for us, and my name became Lily instead of Lili, because either these men could not spell, or they wanted to “Americanize” my name.
+The local Chinese men had to sign some paperwork for us, and my name was anglicized to May from Meili for ease of spelling and pronunciation.
 The city looked nice enough, but it was the people that made life rough.
 They spoke in a language I did not understand, and they looked different than me.
 I would learn from overhearing conversations that we were smuggled here, because the Chinese Exclusion Act was in effect, and the Chinese men here in America needed Chinese women to meet their needs.

 Now, six years later, as I looked at these men in the room who were smoking opium, perhaps what was making me sick was not the smell of the drug itself but the disdain I felt for these men.
 They were the kind of men we had been brought here to serve?
 For what purpose?
-What value were they adding to society anyway?
-The one question I had stopped asking was “why me,” because I knew I would never have a satisfactory answer for that.
+What value were they adding to society?
+The one question I had stopped asking was “why me,” because I knew I would never have a satisfactory answer.
 I had accepted this life as my fate.

-“Lily, keep singing,” Madam Liang said to me.
+“May, keep singing,” Madam Liang said to me.
 Madam Liang was a well-put-together Chinese woman in her forties, once a stunning sing song girl herself.
-She ran this house and paid, fed and clothed us, but she hardly cared for us.
+She ran this house, paid, fed and clothed us, but she didn’t care for us.
 All she cared about was herself and money.
 She took “care” of us to help her look good to her patrons so she could get paid handsomely.

 Reluctantly, I cleared my throat and resumed singing, but not once taking my eyes of the men and women in the room.

 Madam Liang was catering to Ming Chen, a dashing but weathered-looking Chinese man in his forties who was puffing a pipe.
 They were secret lovers, but that did not stop his lustful eyes from wandering.
 I could feel Ming’s eyes on me, because he was enthralled with my singing.
-And other men’s and girls’ eyes were also on me but it was due to jealousy, because I had the attention of a powerful man.
+And other men’s and girls’ eyes were also on me, but it was due to jealousy, because I had the attention of a powerful man.
 But I did not care for Ming or any of the men who patronized the parlor.
-I only cared to be free.
-And freedom I felt as I let my own singing transport me back to China to be reunited with my mother and my old flame Fang.
-I tried to get lost in the singing so that I could ignore Ming’s lascivious looks, as Madam Liang continued to please him.
+I only cared to be free – and a fleeting moment of freedom was what I felt whenever I sang, as singing would transport me back to China and reunite me temporarily with my mother and my old flame Fang.
+So, I tried to get lost in the singing to help me ignore Ming’s lascivious looks, as Madam Liang continued to please him.

 As I sang, Li was smoking opium and groping girls.
 He particularly enjoyed the under-aged girls.
-As this moment, he was groping May Yang, a 16-year-old who looked no more than 13 or 14.
-May quivered with trepidation.
+He was currently harassing Hua Yang, a sixteen-year-old who looked no more than thirteen or fourteen.
+Hua quivered with trepidation.
+Her face as delicate as her name, which meant flower.
 This was her first time at a place like this.
 She had just arrived a few days ago, fresh off the boat from China.
 I could relate all too well to how she must be feeling.
-I abruptly stopped singing to reach over and grab May away from Li.
+I abruptly stopped singing to reach over and grab Hua away from Li.
 The other girls gasped at my audacity.

 Suddenly several men barged in with knives, hatchet and guns.
 I froze.
 The other girls screamed.
 These men were from the Wah Sing Tong.
 They were in a bitter feud with the Bai Duck Tong.
 Wah Song, the leader of the Wah Sing Tong, slapped Madam Liang then pointed a gun at Li, as Li pointed his gun back at Song.
 Li pushed Ming out of the door with two escorts.
 Madam Liang looked to Ming with pleading eyes, imploring him to take her with him.
 Ming did not once look back, devastating Madam Liang.